maneeshsahu/aws-iot-sample/README.md

 From the command-line go to the root directory where this git repository is cloned and run the command below:

 ```
+npm install
 zip -r ../lambda-deployment.zip .
 ```
-This creates an archive in the parent directory - lambda-deployment.zip.
+This creates an archive in the parent directory - lambda-deployment.zip that contains the associated node module - fidm/x509 that is needed for this Lambda function.

 ### Create the Lambda Function

 1. Create a Lambda function for whitelisting the JIT registered certificates.
 2. Specify the trigger to be - AWS IoT, configuring the JIT rule created earlier in AWS IoT.